damidBind

 Differential binding of Bsh in L4 and L5 neuronal subtypes.
 Genes that are specifically expressed in L4 neurons are highlighted.
 (Dataset from chromosome 2L only)

 We could also compare this against genes bound by Bsh and only expressed in L5 neurons.
-For clarity, we’ll drop gene labels from this plot.
+For clarity, we’ll colour the text labels to match the conditions, and we’ll reduce the text luminosity to make the labels easier to read.

 L5_only_genes <- c("Ptth", "Nep2", "kek1", "CG4168", "kek3", "CG6959", "Dtg", "ND-23", "Scp2", "Octalpha2R", "Hs6st", "CG16791", "SKIP", "LpR1", "RpL34a", "Ald1", "CG10011", "heph", "nolo", "Act42A", "Fkbp12", "Pkc53E", "AstC-R1", "Muc14A", "CG33543", "ChAT", "Act5C", "Ptpmeg2", "fabp", "CG31221", "Octbeta1R", "CG14669", "sdk", "Shawl", "side-V", "NaCP60E", "sif", "OtopLc", "side-II", "kuz", "CG42540", "Dscam3", "haf", "CG42673", "pdm3", "tinc", "CG42750", "sdt", "Nuak1", "Hk", "scrib", "tsr", "dpr20", "GluRIB", "CG43902", "CG44242", "Dscam2", "CG44422", "lncRNA:CR45312", "Scsalpha1", "Rop", "Con", "Hsc70-3", "dpr8", "eag", "ND-18", "Nrt", "CG17839", "fz", "CG32137", "Rh7", "Sod1", "CG32052", "dpr6", "Hsp67Ba", "axed", "GluRIA", "robo2")